lukix/genemo/README.md

 | `iterationCallback`         | `({ evaluatedPopulation, generation, debugData }) => undefined` | **Optional**.
 Callback, which is called in every iteration/generation.                 |
 | `random`                | `() => number` | **Optional**.
 Custom random number generator.
 Should return values between 0 and 1 (inclusive of 0, but not 1).
 If not provided, `Math.random` will be used.                 |

-`Genemo.runEvolution` returns an object `{ evaluatedPopulation: EvaluatedPopulation, generation: number }`, which contains information about a population (along with fitness values) from the last generation and a number of the last generation.
+`Genemo.run` returns a promise, which resolves to an object `{ evaluatedPopulation: EvaluatedPopulation, generation: number }`, which contains information about a population (along with fitness values) from the last generation and a number of the last generation.

-If you need more control over execution of the algorithm, you can use *generator* `Genemo.getGenerationsIterator`.

 ### Types
 When reading this documentation, you will encounter the following types: